maxxxdj/MobileWorld/README.md

-My first OOP project, ever...

 Welcome to Mobile World:

-I've implemented a console based app of a Mobile store.
+I've implemented a console input based app/bot, which simulates an online Mobile store.

 I've added more than 10 different models, with different specifications.